-The “StormWall for Networks” service is designed for internet service providers, data centers, hosting companies, and corporate clients with their own autonomous system.
-Our protection blocks and minimizes the consequences of even the most complex DDoS attacks on your network.
+The “StormWall for Networks” service is designed for internet service providers, data centers, hosting companies, and corporate clients with their own autonomous systems.
+Our protection blocks and mitigates the impact of even the most complex DDoS attacks on your network.

 How the Service Works Algorithm of operation:

-2. Establishment of a BGP session, where you announce the necessary IP prefixes;
+- Establishment of a BGP session, where you announce the required IP prefixes;

-3. Reception of announcements, filtering, and redirection of cleaned traffic to you.
+- Reception of announcements, filtering, and redirection of clean traffic back to you.

 Connection Methods for Protection: